Introduction:

 Abaqus negative eigenvalues messages are generated during the solution process when the system matrix is being decomposed.
 Physically, negative eigenvalue messages are often associated with a loss of stiffness or solution uniqueness in the form of either material instability or the application of loading beyond a bifurcation point (possibly caused by a modeling error).
 During the iteration process, the stiffness matrix can then be assembled in a state which is far from equilibrium, which can cause the warnings to be issued.

-In addition to the causes shown in the warning message, some situations in which negative eigenvalues messages can appear include:
+There are some situations in which Abaqus negative eigenvalues messages can appear:

 In this case, the negative eigenvalues often point to not-real modes.
 Remember that the formulation of the buckling problem is predicated on the response of the structure is stiff and linear elastic prior to buckling.